 Declares Alain Prost.
 The same intentions, although in a different measure, are also expressed by Alfa Romeo and Ferrari.
 The Milanese company feels ready, on a theoretical level, to make a statement.
 Bruno Giacomelli has anger in his body for what happened in the last American race:

-"Everyone blamed me for the incident with Watson, but the Northern Irishman himself almost apologized to me because he hadn't seen me.
-If you try to overtake an opponent they tell you that you are careless, if you don't do it they say that you are stopped.
+"Everyone blamed me for the incident with Watson, but the Northern Irishman himself almost apologised to me because he hadn't seen me.
+If you try to overtake an opponent, they’ll tell you that you are careless, if you don't, they’ll say that you are stopped.
 I will try to demonstrate that what I had shown in the past as a driver was not the result of chance".

 "To train a good driver it takes a lot of money.
 I made a quick calculation, about one million dollars to develop the car with a good driver who is also a test driver, and two million dollars of general investment for the team.
 In short, truly a mind-boggling ball of dollars".